gitusergb/swimlane-UI/README.md

 ## How to Use

-1. Click on the **Create A Block** button to create a new task.
+1. Click on the **Create A Block** button to create a new block.
-2. Use the filter box to search for a task by its title.
+2. Use the filter box to search for a block by its title.
-3. To edit a task, click the **Edit** button under the task.
+3. To edit a block, click the **Edit** button under the block.
 Modify the content and save your changes.
-4. To delete a task, click the **Delete** button under the task.
+4. To delete a block, click the **Delete** button under the block.

 ## Future Improvements
-- Implement user authentication for task management.
+- Implement user authentication for block management.
-- Add the ability to assign tasks to specific users.
+- Add the ability to assign blocks to specific users.
-- Implement notifications or reminders for task deadlines.
+- Implement notifications or reminders for block deadlines.

 ## Contact